 Erasmus+ Study abroad in 2023/2024: general information

-The information about the selection procedure for students' exchanges within the Erasmus+ can be found in the faculty Erasmus+ notice for the given academic year, which is usually released in January or in the first half of February, all the up-to-date information is here.
+The information about the selection procedure for students' exchanges within the Erasmus+ can be found in the faculty Erasmus+ Call for applications for the given academic year, which is usually released in January or in the first half of February, all the up-to-date information is here.

 1. Erasmus exchanges are offered through our agreements with specific partner institutions in specific subject areas and at specific levels of study (Bachelor, Master, etc.).
 Students from any of our study programmes may apply for any of these exchanges, but only in the subject area listed, i.e. if you pick a university where we have an exchange in Sociology or Journalism, you cannot use that agreement to go and study Economics (or vice versa).
 You can only apply to study the subject area specified.
 If you are a Bachelor student, you can apply only for agreements for Bachelor students, or those which are headed "All".
 As Masters students, you can apply only for agreements that specifically say they are for Masters students, or those which are headed "All".

 2. Because of the very large number of applicants we anticipate for this programme, the first round of selection has been divided up between our institutes and the International Office.
 Each agreement has been assigned to a specific institute, or to the International Office.
 You can identify where the first round is being held by the code letters in the table (IES = Economics, IKSZ = Media Studies, IMS = International Studies, IPS = Political Science, ISS = Sociology, OZS = International Office).
-APPLICATIONS MUST BE MADE TO THE RELEVANT LOCATION.
-We will not have time to sort out and transfer wrongly addressed applications between institutes before interviews begin.
+Applications must be sent to relevant email address!